-2.1 In accordance with the requirements set out in Article 1.9.4:3.0, a Member with a continuing appointment who is eligible for Parental Leave under Article 1.9.4:1.0 shall be entitled to supplemental benefits as follows:
+- 2.1 In accordance with the requirements set out in clause 3.0 below, a Member with a continuing appointment who is eligible for Parental Leave under clause 1.0 above shall be entitled to supplemental benefits as follows. - 2.1.1 Standard Parental Leave: For Members who opt for standard EI Parental Leave benefits, the University will pay the difference between 95% of the Member's regular gross weekly earnings and the amount of weekly EI benefit earnings the

-- a) Standard Parental Leave: For Members who opt for standard EI parental leave benefits, the University will pay the difference between 95% of the Member's regular gross weekly earnings and the amount of weekly EI benefit earnings the Member is confirmed and documented to be receiving from EI for a period of up to ten (10) weeks following the expiry of the one (1) week waiting period (if applicable).
-Top-up will not be provided for the remainder of the parental leave. - b) If parental leave is taken by a parent that was not on pregnancy leave for the first week of Parental Leave the Member shall receive 95% of the Member's gross weekly salary, and for the next nine (9) weeks shall receive the amount equal to the difference between EI benefits received and 95% of the Member's gross weekly salary. - c) Extended Parental Leave: Should the Member opt for the extended parental benefits and be in receipt of the weekly EI benefit rate of 33% of the claimant's average weekly insurable earnings up to the maximum, that Member will receive for the first 10 weeks of Parental/Adoption Leave, the same amount of supplemental benefit as would have been received if the Member had opted for Standard Parental benefit as noted above.
-All amounts paid under this Policy will be subject to normal income tax, CPP deductions, and any continuing benefits deductions - 2.3 To receive the supplementary employment benefit defined in 1.9.4:2.1 the Member with a continuing appointment shall supply the University with proof of receipt from the Employment Insurance Commission for EI Parental Leave benefits. - 2.4 When both parents are Members with a continuing appointment parental leave can be either: - a) taken by one parent; or, - b) split between both parents
+Member is confirmed and documented to be receiving from EI for a period of up to ten (10) weeks following the expiry of the one week waiting period (if applicable).
+Top-up will not be provided for the remainder of the Parental Leave.

+- 2.1.2 If Parental Leave is taken by a parent that was not on Pregnancy Leave for the first week of Parental Leave, the Member shall receive 95% of the Member's gross weekly salary, and for the next nine (9) weeks shall receive the amount equal to the difference between EI benefits received and 95% of the Member's gross weekly salary. - 2.1.3 Extended Parental Leave: Should the Member opt for the extended parental benefits and be in receipt of the weekly EI benefit rate of 33% of the claimant's average weekly insurable earnings up to the maximum, that Member will receive for the first ten (10) weeks of Parental/Adoptive Leave, the same amount of supplemental benefit as would have been received if the Member had opted for Standard Parental benefit as noted above.
+All amounts paid under this Policy will be subject to normal income tax, CPP deductions, and any continuing benefits deductions. - 2.2 To receive the supplementary employment benefit defined in clause 2.1 above, the Member with a continuing appointment shall supply the University with proof of receipt from the Employment Insurance Commission for EI Parental Leave benefits. - 2.3 When both parents are Members with a continuing appointment, Parental Leave can be either: - a) taken by one parent; or - b) split between both parents.